 - a purchaser or successor entity in connection with the sale of our business, a subsidiary of our business, or substantially all of its assets; and

 - entities established to help identify illegal activities and prevent fraud.

 We may disclose your Personal Information to organisations that carry out functions on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers.
 These third parties may change from time to time.
-Some examples include technology and internet service providers, data storage providers and digital mail providers who send communications on our behalf.
+Some examples include technology and internet service providers, data storage providers, digital mail providers who send communications on our behalf and their implementation partners.
 We may also use graphic designers, printers and posting services to assist us with design, printing and distribution of communications.

 We do not disclose Personal Information to third parties for the purpose of third party direct marketing.

 We disclose Personal Information to third parties (such as agents and associates in foreign countries) when we are instructed to do so by our clients in relation to their matters in order to provide our services, or as may be required by law.
 You agree that, subject to any additional obligations under applicable laws, third parties who receive Personal Information from us may use and disclose the Personal Information subject to their respective privacy policies and laws applicable to them.

 We may also release your Personal Information under the following circumstances:

 - when you would reasonably expect us to use or disclose your Personal Information in a certain way;

 - when authorised or required to do so by a court or under applicable laws or regulations (for example, a subpoena), or where requested by a government agency;

 - where we consider a company or an individual may be engaged in fraudulent activity or other deceptive practices of which a governmental agency should be made aware;